 CD-i: Compact Disk-InteractiveCD-i is an abbreviation of "Compact Disk-Interactive".
 It is a standard of software and hardware-based configuration of digital optical disc data storage, created mutually in cooperation by Philips International and Sony Corporation to store audio tracks, video clips,...

-Alternatively called a startup disk, system disk, master disk, or boot disk, a bootable disk contains special files required for the computer to boot into an operating system.
-If the bootable disk is removable media (e.g., floppy diskette or CD (Compact Disc)), it bypasses the hard ...
+A bootable floppy disk, also known as a boot volume or boot disk, contains special files that the computer needs to boot into an operating system.
+If the bootable disc is removable media such as a floppy disk or CD-ROM, it usually bypasses the hard drive, depending on the settings in ...